 Why good design works – and what science says about it

 Design is not decoration.
-It controls how quickly people understand information, how credible a brand
+It controls how quickly people understand information, how credible a brand appears and what they choose.
+This is not just a gut feeling – it is scientifically proven.

 Companies that use these principles make better branding decisions and communicate more clearly.
 This article is about what research says about this – and what companies can actually derive from it.